otovo/react-losen/pages/advancedExample.md

 ## Test

 - [ ] Test performance (remove unnecessary renders)
-- [ ] Test nested Wizards – does it even  work??
+- [ ] Test nested Wizards – does it even  work?

 ## Feature, or bug?

 - [ ] First step is not skippable (initially)

+---

+## Example

+This example uses async validation for step 2 and 3.
+Use the debug panel to tweak settings

 <WizardExample />